Dollar swaps blow out in sign of mounting funding stresses

 “Dollar liquidity is king in times of crisis and that is what the blow-out in swap spreads is telling us,” said Kenneth Broux, a currency strategist at Societe Generale in London.

+He said this could mark a move into the next sell-off stage, which could mean a three-week long worldwide rout in shares and riskier bonds giving way to a rush for dollars.

 The surge caught market participants by surprise and helped the dollar reverse earlier losses in the spot market.
-It rose 0.4% against a basket of currencies .=USD, having fallen to 18-month lows earlier this week.
+It rose 1% against a basket of currencies, rebounding from 18-month lows hit earlier this week.

-Three-month euro/dollar cross currency basis swap spreads jumped to a late-2017 high of 65 bps EURCBS3M=FN.
+Three-month euro/dollar cross currency basis swap spreads jumped to a late-2017 high of 65 bps.
 Spreads widened by nearly 40 bps on Thursday, the biggest single-day rise since December 2008.

 Moves were even bigger in yen swap spreads, where three-month spreads were at their highest since December 2017 at 89 bps, double Wednesday’s closing levels.

-Euro-dollar swaps had widened as much as 160 bps during the European debt crisis in 2011/12 and the global financial crisis in 2008/09 and most analysts agree that global liquidity is far less constrained these days.
+Euro-dollar swaps had widened as much as 160 bps during the European debt crisis in 2011/12 and the 2008/09 meltdown, and most analysts agree that global liquidity is far less constrained these days.

-Broux of Societe Generale said this could mark a move into the next selloff stage; meaning companies now scramble for dollar funds, after a three-week long worldwide rout in shares and riskier bonds.

-“If you are a company and everyone is staying at home and not spending, you can’t sell or export but you have to still pay loans and suppliers,” he said, citing the case of Boeing.
+US FRA-OIS spread, a measure of future bank borrowing costs, widened to 64 basis points, the widest since at least 2011.

+Reuters reported on Wednesday that Boeing Co was planning to draw down the rest of a $13.8 billion loan agreed last month.
+Fears are many other firms will try to do the same.

-The worries are reflected also in the soaring cost of insuring against default by companies and banks in the credit default swap market.
+The worries are reflected also in the soaring cost of insuring against default by companies and banks in the credit default swap market - a CDS index of sub-investment grade European companies hit the highest since November.

+The Markit high-yield credit-default swap index - widely used as a gauge of sentiment about high-yield debt - surged to its highest since November 2011.

 “The meltdown in the real economy is severe enough that it could push banks to the limit and that’s what the cross currency basis is telling us,” said Stephen Gallo, European head of FX markets at BMO Financial Group.